bluehabit/BlogPosts/CSS/flexbox.md

 ### Also Important!

 Also, only one `display` type per element.
 For example if you do something like the below markup - you will break your layout.
 Pick either `display: flex` or `display: inline-block`.
+One or the other.

 ![important](http://imgur.com/9BX5Get.png)